cityofaustin/atd-data-lake/docs/code_architecture.md

 * **_addCustomArgs()** and **_ingestArgs():** Put processing and initialization of any special command-line or `main()` arguments here.
 These are called from `ETLApp`.
 If there are no custom parameters, then these methods can be omitted.
 * **ETLApp.doMainLoop():** This hands over control to my instance of ETLApp subclass, which then calls my `etlActivity()`. (**TODO:** It is in here that further initialization code, benchmarking, and exception handling with retry code can be added).
 * **etlActivity():** Sets up and hands control over to the main processing loop (via `ETLApp.doCompareLoop()`), which needs "source" and a "target" data providers.
 Here, these are both storage repositories that are paired with catalog entries, but could be devices, publishers, etc. The number of items processed should be returned here.
 * **innerLoopActivity():** For each item that the compare loop finds that needs to be processed, this method is called.
-The `item` parameter, a `support.last_update._LastUpdateItem`, will always be identical or incrementing in date each time `innerLoopActivity()` is called.
+The `item` parameter, a `support.last_update.LastUpdateItem`, will always be identical or incrementing in date each time `innerLoopActivity()` is called.
 This is where retrieval of resources, transformation, and writing of resources is to happen.
 The number of items processed in this call should be returned here.

-Of special interest is `support.last_update._LastUpdateItem`, which is the type of the parameter that is passsed into `innerLoopActivity()`:
+Of special interest is `support.last_update.LastUpdateItem`, which is the type of the parameter that is passsed into `innerLoopActivity()`:

 * **identifier:** This tuple, `base`, `ext`, and `date` identifies an item stored within a repositry for a data source.
 * **priorLastUpdate:** This is set to `True` if the item comes from a date that precedes the LastRunDate (as passed in on the command line).
 It's a way of knowing if something is being updated that happens before the expected update time.
-* **provItem:** This comes from the source data provider-- a `last_update.LastUpdProv._LastUpdProvItem`, which contains a `payload` attribute that is specific to the data source.
+* **provItem:** This comes from the source data provider-- a `last_update.LastUpdProv.LastUpdProvItem`, which contains a `payload` attribute that is specific to the data source.
+(Consider `LastUpdateItem` as containing information about the item that follows the general ETL interface, and `LastUpdProv` that contains "driver" material that is specific to the data source.)
 * **label:** This is a string representation of the data item, usually the item's filename.

 ### Other ETLApp Characteristics